-Can Rummy Nose Tetra Live With Serpae Tetra?
+Can Rummy-Nose Tetra Live With Serpae Tetra?

 Rummy Nose Tetra and Serpae Tetra may coexist with careful monitoring, adequate space, and hiding spots.